Programmer288/Reaction-Time-Project/README.md

 //I started by coding in code.org's App Lab, then pasted to GitHub.
 AI assisted me in one line of code.
-Also helped with debugging.
+Also somewhat helped with debugging, however i did most of it.
 My own original code and project driven by my passion for hands-on research.
-Spent 2 days brainstorming.
+Spent 2 days brainstorming, then 3 hours a week for 1 week making code, then 4 hours a week finding a control group to conduct research.
  (javascript)
 var time = 0;
 var sleep = 0;